ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/studio/database/settings/export-database.markdown

-﻿# Export Database to a .ravendbdump File
+﻿# Export Database to a .ravendbdump file

 A `.ravendbdump` file is the RavenDB format for exporting/importing a database.
 It is backwards compatible between RavenDB versions.
 In order to export a `.ravendbdump` file we need an existing database.
 Let's select a database and navigate to `Settings`.

 ![Figure 1.
 Settings](images/export-database-select.png)

 Select `Export Data` under `Tasks` submenu.

 ![Figure 2.
 Export Database](images/export-database-export-database.png "Export Database")

 ## Export options